adaltas/node-nikita/src/download.coffee.md

                 ws.on 'close', () ->
                   checksum()
                 ws.on 'error', (err) ->
-                  # No test agains this but error in case
+                  # No test against this but error in case
                   # of connection issue leave an empty file
-                  remove ws, (err) ->
+                  remove
+                    destination: stageDestination
-                    next err
+                  , next
           checksum = ->
             return unstage() unless md5sum
             options.log?
 "Compare the downloaded file with the user-provided checksum"